remkoj/optimizely-dxp-clients/README.md

 ## Release Notes
 ### v4.0.0
-- Updates to support for the December 16th release of Optimizely SaaS CMS
+- Updates to support for the December 16th release of Optimizely SaaS CMS.
+There are no changes in the exposed APIs from these packages.

 ### v3.2.3
 - Enhanced the error handling and parsing of `.env` files by [@remkoj/optimizely-cms-cli](./packages/optimizely-cms-cli/) and [@remkoj/optimizely-graph-cli](./packages/optimizely-graph-cli/).